Chapter 7

 To learn more about filing for Chapter 7 bankruptcy, call (833) 360-8605 or contact us online.

-Chapter 7 Bankruptcy Timeline in Los Angeles
+Chapter 7 Bankruptcy Timeline in Van Nuys

 During this meeting, the trustee will review your financial details and ask clarifying questions.
 Most cases do not require additional hearings, but the court may request further documentation.
 The trustee then determines whether any assets are available for liquidation.